KevinDepedri/Automated-Planning/README.md

 ![Task-4: Optic run, solution 1](https://github.com/KevinDepedri/Automated-Planning/blob/main/computed_plans/task4/task4_solution1.PNG)

-The search is then terminated since Optic does not allow to look for other plans.
-Unfortunately, the plan found above is suboptimal, this is due to the fact that the robot unload and loads itself uselessly at second 19 and 20, loosing 2 second over the time of the possible optimal solution.
+The previous plan is sub-optimal, this is due to the fact that the robot unload and loads itself uselessly at seconds 19 and 20, loosing 2 seconds over the time of the possible optimal solution.
+Therefore, we decided to let the planner run to see if the optimal solution could be found.
+The result is that, as Downward in Task-2, also Optic ran out of memory and crashed after a few hours of search.
+This does not mean that the optimal solution does not exist, it simply means that we have not enough memory to find it.

 ## Task 5
 Running task 5 using PlanSys2 returns the following plan on the PlanSys2 terminal